Missing Rebecca Reusch: Now the prosecutor speaks – New details of the investigation published

 Rebecca Reusch misses: Investigators find no concrete evidence of a crime in the sister’s house

-As opposed to public prosecutor Martin Glage image also explained, in the course of time all statements by alleged eyewitnesses could be put into perspective.
-Eyewitnesses initially stated that they saw Rebecca Reusch on the morning of her disappearance both at the bus stop and on the way there with a purple blanket under her arm.
-Investigators are certain: the then 15-year-old could not have left her older sister’s house.
+As opposed to prosecutor Martin Glage image also explained, in the course of time all statements by alleged eyewitnesses could be put into perspective.
+Eyewitnesses initially stated that they saw Rebecca Reusch on the morning of her disappearance both at the bus stop and with a purple blanket under her arm on the way there.
+Investigators are certain: The then 15-year-old could not have left her older sister’s house.

 Initially, the missing person’s brother-in-law was arrested, but the urgent suspicion could not be upheld.
 The young man was released from this case a short time later.
-“We have not been able to gain any concrete evidence of a criminal offense there in the house,” Martin Glage confirms the evidence from February 2019 image.
+“We have not been able to gain any concrete evidence of a crime in the house,” Martin Glage confirms the evidence from February 2019 image.

 Missing Rebecca Reusch: Public prosecutor talks about “clues” – can the missing person still be found in the forest?